tarantool/doc/doc/reference/reference_sql/sql_plus_lua.rst

 `Issue#4758 <https://github.com/tarantool/tarantool/issues/4758>`_) |br|
 SELECT with * or ORDER BY or GROUP BY from spaces that have map fields or array fields may cause errors.
-Any access to spaces that have hash indexes may cause severe errors.
+Any access to spaces that have hash indexes may cause severe errors in Tarantool version 2.3 or earlier.

 .. _sql_system_tables: